- City Activities and Info

 If you know the party's forwarding address, mark through the address shown on the questionnaire, write the new address, and place the questionnaire in the U.S. mail.
 If you do not know the party's forwarding address, mark through the address printed on the questionnaire, write "Addressee does not live at this address - Forwarding address unknown," and place the questionnaire in the U.S. mail.

-You can download a Jury Questionnaire in PDF format below, fill it out online, print it and then Fax, Scan and email, or mail to:Chesapeake Circuit Court
+You can complete online via the Juror Portal or click the Jury Questionnaire link below to print a copy and then Fax, Scan and email, or mail to:Chesapeake Circuit Court

 307 Albemarle Drive, Suite 400A